Nikitha5399/M1_GAME_ROCKPAPERSCISSORS/1_Requirements/README.md

 ## What
 -This project idea is to play with computer.

+## Where
+-This project idea is available both on VSC and Github.

  ## Why
  -this project uses simple function it is very compact to work.